mmeil3/FireClimateSpatialAnalysis/README.md

 K-function explores a spatial pattern across a range of spatial events, rather than relying on distances to the closest events (Oyana, 2021).
 It is based on all interevent distances between observation points and summarised to fit the model that best suits the spatial pattern of British Columbia.

+Null: British Columbia fires are randomly distributed in space at all distances.

+Alternate: British Columbia fires are not randomly distributed in space at all distances (Dispersed or Clustered).

 The equation for this calculation is:

 $$